kushtrimh/keycloak-event-listener-test/README.md

 ## Setup

-Create a group called `admins`, and configure the SMTP settings.
+Create a group called `admins`, add the created event listener, and configure the SMTP settings.
 That's all :).